 It’s time to roll up your sleeves and make sure he can do laundry before he’s on his own.
 Help your teenager out a few times, then step back and—here’s the hard part—don’t step back in.
 Let it go.
 (Let it go!)

-Picking up the phone and making an appointment instead of relying on your mom to do it is a necessary skill.
+Picking up the phone and making an appointment instead of relying on your mom to do it is a critical life skill.
 By the time your teenager is a junior or senior in high school, require them to do the important stuff for themselves – doctor’s appointments, haircuts, oil changes – the kinds of appointments he’ll need to make at college and beyond.
 Teens don’t like talking on the phone, but they need to know how to.
 Go over basics such as identifying yourself, speaking slowly and clearly, proper phone etiquette, and being an attentive listener.

 Before he leaves home, show your teenager a few cooking basics to help them save money and prepare healthy meals (including lunch) for him or herself.
 Teach them how to shop, compare prices, and read labels.
 Make up a list of a few simple meals and cook them together.
 Go over food safety basics, such as how to handle raw meat, and clean utensils and counters.